S0la1re/Pizza-Sales-SQL-Project/README.md

 1. 12:00 ($596,045 total revenue, 36,083 orders)
 2. 13:00 ($569,168 total revenue, 34,438 orders)

-The hours from 12:00 to 13:00 are the most profitable, with total revenue of $596,045 and $569,168 respectively, which is more than twice the average revenue ($196,746).

 **Least Profitable Hours**:
 1. 09:00 ($332 total revenue, 16 orders)
 2. 10:00 ($730 total revenue, 43 orders)